amprebonne/amprebonne/README.md

 - 👋 Hi, I’m @amprebonne
-- 👀 I’m interested in software & systems engineering
+- 👀 I'm currently a mechatronics & software eng. student
-- 📫 How to reach me amprebonne@gmail.com
+- 📫 How to reach me, amprebonne@gmail.com

 <!---
 amprebonne/amprebonne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.